Forecaster/factoryidle_eta_plugin/README.md

 #### 0.5
  - Add ability to change position of menu
  - Add support for more suffixes (List in readme)
+ - Add timer feature (Via duckduckgo.com) will play a sound when timer expires
  - Re-write script to trivialize adding more suffixes

 #### 0.4